JamDevCo/Docker-Real-World-Examples/Shortcuts.md

 ## Login to docker

-To use docker, you must have a Docker ID or account, go to https://hub.docker.com/ and register your account if you don't have one as yet.
+To use Docker's public images, you must have a Docker ID or account, go to https://hub.docker.com/ and register your account if you don't have one as yet.
 Otherwise, run the following command: